 – Credo Of The Peaceful Traveler,

-Tourism, like most industries, is a double-edged sword.
+Tourism, like most industries, has both pros and cons.
 It provides income for local residents, while degrading the environment and culture travelers have come so far to experience.
 With an increase in tourism also comes increased demand on local services like water supply, roads and waste management.
 Infrastructure is burdened not only by more tourists, but an influx of workers eager to capitalize on a growing industry.

 Privilege, Responsibility and Socially Conscious Travel